-SPECTRUM® FUSION enables operator to mill and then complete a frac eProfile for completion optimization.
+SPECTRUM® enables operator to mill and then complete a frac eProfile for completion optimization.

 Perform full wellbore monitoring to lower costs and operational time